bartytime4life/ArielSensorArray/PROJECT_ANALYSIS.md

 # SpectraMind V50 — Project Analysis
 *(NeurIPS 2025 Ariel Data Challenge)*

 > **Purpose**: This file is a *living audit* of the ArielSensorArray / SpectraMind V50 repository.
-> It compares actual repo contents against the **engineering plan** and **external references**, identifying what is implemented, validated, or pending.
+> It compares actual repo contents against the **engineering plan** and **external references** (Kaggle platform mechanics, competitor models), identifying what is implemented, validated, or pending.

 ---